By Brian Sewell

 A prep plant on a closed loop system can use less than 10 gallons of water per ton of coal.
 An open loop plant that pumps to an impoundment, uses between 65 and 70 gallons per ton.

 Recently, Stanley has put his knowledge of filter presses and alternative coal waste disposal toward convincing legislators to move away from slurry.

 “I’m not anti-coal,” he says.
 “But I do not believe in the impoundments because I know for a fact, from being a young man, that I have seen that technology applied and I’ve seen it work and if the state or federal government had the courage, we would not even have these impoundments at the present time.”

-In the final pages of the report on the Buffalo Creek disaster, investigators concluded that Dam No. 3 on the Middle Fork was born out of the age-old practice in the coal fields of disposing of waste material and was constructed without utilizing technology developed for earthen dams and without using or consulting with professional persons qualified to design and build such a structure.”
-Though, in their search for answers, they failed to find any evidence of an act of God.
+In the final pages of the report on the Buffalo Creek disaster, investigators concluded that Dam No. 3 on the Middle Fork was born out of the age-old practice in the coalfields of disposing of waste material and that it was constructed without utilizing technology developed for earthen dams and without consulting professionals qualified to design and build such a structure.
+In their search for answers, they failed to find any evidence of an act of God.